Cultural differences have a long and rich history of ruining marketing campaigns!

-Although a little cruel, cross cultural marketing mistakes are a humorous means of understanding the impact poor cultural awareness can have when selling or working abroad.
+Although a little cruel, cross cultural marketing fails are a humorous means of understanding the impact poor cultural awareness can have when selling or working abroad.

 Many companies have learned the hard way that you have to think outside of your own cultural bubble when it comes to marketing abroad and be very much in tune with local means and ways.

-For your reading pleasure we have provided a few classic cross cultural marketing blunders below.
+For your reading pleasure we have provided 10 of our favourite cross cultural marketing failures below.

 1. Locum is a Swedish company.
 As most companies do at Christmas they sent out Christmas cards to customers.

 In 1991 they decided to give their logo a little holiday spirit by replacing the "o" in Locum with a heart.
 You can see the result.

 2. The Japanese company Matsushita Electric was promoting a new Japanese PC for internet users.
 Panasonic created the new web browser and had received license to use the cartoon character Woody Woodpecker as an interactive internet guide.

 The day before the huge marketing campaign, Panasonic realised its error and pulled the plug.
 Why?
 The ads for the new product featured the following slogan: "Touch Woody - The Internet Pecker."